alo9507/JustKeepClicking/content/blog/domain-driven-authentication/index.md

 <h2 style="text-decoration: underline;">AuthManager</h2>

-I want a manager that synchronizes the `AuthSession` between the `RemoteAuthProvider` and the `DataStore`.
+I want a manager that synchronizes the `AuthSession` between the `RemoteAuthProvider` and the `AuthDataStore`.
 This manager should also act as a custodian of the most recent `AuthSession`.

 This is the responsibility of the `AuthManager`